benzhtan/benzhtan.github.io/Blog/dev-notes.md

 ###Uncategorized Notes
 - "&#x1F44B" is html entity for hand waving emoji
-- KEYBOARD BINDINGS TO CREATE COMMENT
+- KEYBOARD BINDINGS TO CREATE COMMENT(S)
     - CMD + / comments out multiple lines
     - Shift + option + A creates a new comment
     - WHITE SPACES IN BOOTSTRAP ARE CALLED "GUTTERS"
+- If `Git: RPC failed; HTTP 400 curl 22 The requested URL returned error: 400` message appeas again
+    - Run `git config --global http.postBuffer 157286400` in Terminal
+    - It will do something to something else.
+    - The specifics aren't important.
+More important is that it'll allow you to push and sync your repo